WayneS0628/Ny_Home_Prices/README.md

 New York Housing Prices Prediction

-This project is a simple linear regression model built using Python to analyze and predict housing prices in New York over time.
-The dataset is sourced from Zillow Home Value Index (ZHVI) and has been preprocessed to transform date values into a numeric format for regression analysis.
+This project is a simple linear regression model built using Python to analyze and predict housing prices over time.
+It is designed to work with any Zillow Home Value Index (ZHVI) dataset, as long as the geography is set to the state level.
+By default, this project extracts and analyzes New York State data, but users can modify the preprocessing step to select a different state.

 Features

-Dataset: Zillow housing price index for New York (processed for regression analysis)

-Preprocessing: Handling missing values, converting dates to numerical values
+	•	Dataset Compatibility: Works with any state-level ZHVI dataset (e.g., All Homes, Single-Family, Condo, 1-Bedroom, Multi-Bedroom).
+	•	Automated Preprocessing: Converts wide-format datasets into a structured format for regression.
+	•	Customizable State Selection: Defaults to New York State, but users can change this in the filtering step.

-Model: Simple Linear Regression
+	•	Machine Learning Model: Implements Simple Linear Regression to identify trends in housing prices.

-Goal: Predict future home prices based on historical trends
+	•	Forecasting Capabilities: Predicts future home values based on historical trends.

-Installation

-Clone the repository:

-git clone <repository-url>
+	•	Visualizations: Uses Matplotlib to display actual vs. predicted prices with regression trendlines.

-Navigate to the project folder:
+How to Get the Zillow Dataset

-cd new-york-housing-regression

-Install required dependencies:

-pip install -r requirements.txt

-Usage

-Run the Python script to train the model and make predictions:

-python regression_model.py
+	1. Go to the Zillow Research Data Page: https://www.zillow.com/research/data/
+	2. Select “Home Value Index (ZHVI)” under “Browse Data Categories.”
+	3. Choose the desired dataset (e.g., All Homes, Single-Family, Condo, etc.).
+	4. Set the geography filter to “State” to ensure compatibility with this project.
+	5. Download the dataset as a CSV file.
+	6. Place the CSV file in the project directory for preprocessing and analysis.

+Changing the State for Analysis

+By default, the preprocessing script filters for New York State.
+To analyze a different state, update the following line in the script:

+  ny_data = dataset[dataset["RegionName"] == "New York"]

+Feel free to clone and use as you desire.

 Future Improvements

-Add more features such as interest rates, inflation, or population growth
+	•	Add more features such as interest rates, inflation, or population growth.

-Implement polynomial regression for better accuracy
+	•	Implement polynomial regression for better accuracy.

-Use time-series forecasting methods for improved trend analysis
+	•	Use time-series forecasting methods for improved trend analysis.